Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 How to decide:

-• Need something live quickly, and you are still figuring things out → start with a strong marketplace theme.
+• Need something live quickly and you are still figuring things out?
+Start with a strong marketplace theme.

-Question 2 – How stable is your brand and layout language?
+Question 2: How stable is your brand?

 If your visual identity and messaging change every few months, you are not ready to freeze them into a custom theme yet.
 A flexible marketplace theme gives you space to experiment.

-When your brand is clearer—consistent typography, color system, spacing, and layout patterns—a custom HubSpot theme becomes more valuable.
+When your brand is clearer -- consistent typography, color system, spacing, and layout patterns -- a custom HubSpot theme becomes more valuable.
 You can encode those decisions into theme settings and modules so every page stays on brand without extra effort.

 How to decide:

-• Brand and layouts are still moving → marketplace theme with careful customization.
+• Brand and layouts are still moving?
+Marketplace theme with careful customization.

-Question 3 – How complex are your funnels and content plans?
+Question 3: How complex are your funnels?

 If your site is mostly a brochure with a few lead-gen pages, you probably do not need heavy customization yet.
 A marketplace theme with good landing page templates will cover most of your needs.